-Join us for a 4-day guided Family Adventure to Tasmania’s idyllic Freycinet Peninsula, in the NSW school holidays from 21th to 24th April 2018!
+Join us for a 4-day guided Family Adventure to Tasmania’s idyllic Freycinet Peninsula from 16th - 19th April 2020.

 Would you like your family to experience an incredible trekking adventure?
 Or perhaps come with one child to celebrate a milestone together?
-We support any family structure, so please join us as we hike down to Wineglass Bay and explore some of Australia’s most beautiful scenery.
-Share the stunning natural beauty, white sandy beaches, aqua marine waters, mountain views, pristine forests and unique Tasmanian wildlife with your family!
+We support any family structure, so please join us as we hike down to Wineglass Bay and around the island to explore some of Australia’s most beautiful scenery.
+Share the stunning natural beauty, white sandy beaches, aquamarine waters, mountain views, pristine forests and unique Tasmanian wildlife with your family!

 Accommodation: 3 nights camping under the stars on the Freycinet Peninsula